 Constant temperature is also essential and this is where modern wine coolers are superior to classic underground cellars.
 Storage temperature should never exceed 70ºF and ideally should be maintained at a constant 55ºF.
 While red wines are generally more stable than white ones and can last much longer when properly cared for, ironically, they are also more susceptible to changes in temperature.
 Because of this the temperature should never fluctuate more than a couple degrees each day.

 Finally, don't move the wines unless you need to.
 This includes moving bottles to reach one that you want to drink.
 My wine cooler at home has individual trays so that I can rest bottles on different shelves without having to stack them so I can avoid disturbing them.

 How To Store Wines Once Opened?

 In general, once you've unsealed the bottle, the clock starts ticking but there are things you can do to extend the life once you've opened the bottle.
-The first is by using zzysh® like I mentioned above.
-This takes care of a lot of the issues that lead to rapid spoilage of open wine bottles.
-However, if you don't have one yet, all hope is not lost!
-Make sure to save the cork when you opened the bottle and re-seal the bottle with it the best you can.
+Make sure to save the cork when you opened the bottle and re-seal the bottle with it the best you can, or use a wine preservation system like Zzysh.
 Then you will want to place white wine back in your wine cellar or refrigerator, but do not place the bottle on its side as you want to avoid having the cork come in direct contact with the wine.
 The same principles that are critical to an unopened bottle still apply here such as temperature, light, and movement.
 Red wine though is much more stable once re-corked and does not need to be placed back in the cellar, though you will want to keep it in a cool, dark place.